Registration & Records

 Strategies for Preferencing

 A preference, including a top preference, is not a guarantee that you will be assigned that preference.
-A preference is an input into the optimizer and is used to create the best possible schedule for you and your classmates.
-Other inputs considered by the optimizer include your classmates’ preferences (considered equally and simultaneously with yours) and site availability/enrollment maximums.
+A preference is an input into EVOS.
+Other inputs considered by EVOS include your classmates’ preferences (considered equally and simultaneously with yours) and site availability/enrollment maximums.
 Because you can’t predict what other students will preference it is almost impossible to strategize beyond entering what is important to you.

 There are some things you can do to increase the chances you’ll get some of your preferences, but we wouldn’t call them strategies.
 Here are a few suggestions.